shockpast/gdps/ENDPOINTS.md

 # Endpoints

-names of titles from `incl` folder in Cvolton's repository
+Names of Folders are from `incl` folder in Cvolton's and MegaSa1nt's repositories

 ## levels